mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 mongos 2.6 ignores setVersion and only trusts the primary.
 This spec requires all clients to ignore setVersion from non-primaries.

-Retry ismaster calls once
-'''''''''''''''''''''''''

-A monitor's connection to a server is long-lived and used only for ismaster calls.
-So if a server has responded in the past, a network error on the monitor's connection likely means there was a network glitch or a server restart since the last check, rather than that the server is down.
-Marking the server Unknown in this case costs unnecessary effort.

-However,
-if the server still doesn't respond when the monitor attempts to reconnect, then it is probably down.

 Use error messages to detect "not master" and "node is recovering"
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''